Why another school?

 How much does it cost to enroll in the Bible Survey Class?

 The full tuition is £1000.00 for the class.
-Due to one person’s generosity, for this year only the price is reduced to £900.00.
-This is £90.00 per month over the ten months of the class.
+This is £100.00 per month over the ten months of the class.
 Contact Hermeneia office for more info regarding payment plans.

 Can I do it all at a distance?

 No. It is important for students to not only have the opportunity to study the Bible but to interact with the instructor in regards to what is taught in the lectures as well as what each student is reading in the Bible.
 Therefore, students must be able to attend and participate in the class.
 Distance learning is not offered at this time.